MythicalFish/weavenote-front/docs/js/reselect.md

 reselect memoizes ("caches") previous state trees and calculations based on said tree.
-This means repeated changes and calculations are fast and efficient, providing us with a performance boost over standard `mapStateToProps` implementations.
+This means repeated changes and calculations are fast and efficient, providing us with a performance boost over standard `mapState` implementations.

 The [official documentation](https://github.com/reactjs/reselect)